RamNathawat/Stars-In-Your-Browser/README.md

-# Solar System Explorer
+# Stars in Your Browser

-Solar System Explorer is an interactive web application that offers a visually appealing and informative way to explore our solar system.
+Stars in Your Browser is an interactive web application that offers a visually appealing and informative way to explore our solar system.
 Users can navigate through different planets, view detailed illustrations, and learn fascinating facts about each celestial body.

 ## Features